Recent Changes to Alabama Child Support Calculations May Reduce Support Obligations for Some Parents

 The new rule may not affect every child support payer whose children receive disability or retirement benefits on their behalf.
 Many judges already took these sorts of payments into account when ordering child support, even though it was not an official part of Rule 32 until now.

-If you owe or are owed child support in Alabama and have any questions, contact the knowledgeable and efficient Guntersville family law attorneys at the Hawkins Law Firm, LLC for a consultation, at 256-571-2829.
+If you owe or are owed child support in Alabama and have any questions, contact the knowledgeable and efficient Guntersville family law attorneys at The Hawkins Law Firm for a consultation, at 256-502-4444.